PeterCamilleri/safe_clone/README.md

 ## Performance
-A reasonable question to raise is "How does safe clone compare with just catching the expeption and handling it?"
+A reasonable question to raise is "How does safe clone compare with just catching the exception and handling it?"
 The benchmark sets a a realistic scenario where an array (whose contents may be varied) is having its _contents_ cloned.
 The benchmarking code follows: